jitendrapurohit/au.com.agileware.civicontactapi/README.md

 ### Authentication using the CiviContact authentication URL method

 Use this method if you have many users to set up with CiviContact and/or if users are not logging into CiviCRM frequently.
+Send an email with a special CiviContact authentication URL (token: **{civicontact.authUrl}**), when clicked on a mobile device this will launch CiviContact and authenticate with CiviCRM.

-This method allows you to send an email with a special CiviContact authentication URL, when clicked on a mobile device this will launch CiviContact and authenticate with CiviCRM.
+* The authentication URL **will only work on the mobile device** and will not work if clicked on from desktop email client.

-_Note: The authentication URL **will only work on the mobile device** and will not work if clicked on from desktop email client_.
+* The CiviContact authentication link will **expire after 24 hours** and a new link will be required.

 #### Authenticating individual CiviContact users